-19For more information on the coding of the territories, refer to the documentation files available with Cantoni et al. (2019).
-We exclude all territories that are directly under Danish, Polish or Bohemian rule and do not belong to the Holy Roman Empire.
-In Bohemia, for example, the data only captures Upper and Lower Silesia, but the full territory reached far into the East.
-We also omit the scattered Further Austrian territories of the House of Habsburg as we do not observe Austria, Hungary, and Spain.
+&lt;sup>19For more information on the coding of the territories, refer to the documentation files available with Cantoni et al. (2019).
+We exclude all territories that do not belong to the Holy Roman Empire, as well as territories largely outside our area of analysis, such as as Bohemia and the Further Austrian territories of the House of Habsburg.

-20Appendix Figure A.2 shows the location of these city centerpoints.
+&lt;sup>20Appendix Figure A.2 shows the location of these city centerpoints.
 See the documentation files available with Bogucka et al. (2019) for details on the construction of polygons and point locations.
 Alternatively, we can draw modified polygons that take terrain ruggedness and river velocity into account (Bogucka et al., 2019); our results are robust to the use of either definition.

-21This allows us to move beyond existing, coarse digital maps that have been used in the literature so far (e.g., Nüssli, 2006), and beyond maps that have been drawn by historians for single territories at selected points in time.
+&lt;sup>21This allows us to move beyond existing, coarse digital maps that have been used in the literature so far (e.g., Nüssli, 2006), and beyond maps that have been drawn by historians for single territories at selected points in time.
 We do acknowledge that exact borders of territories were ambiguous in the Middle Ages, but the assignment of cities to territories is clear during the entire time period of interest.